barbosa-thiago/postman-guide/README.md

 <br />

 #### On Scripts > Pre-Request, create a script to get the token. you can use postman's pm object <br /> like in example.
-Again, only work if it is saved
+Needs to be saved.

 ```javascript
 const clientId = "<--clientId-->"